cardano-scaling/hydra/docs/adr/0011-use-cardano-api.md

 * Simplifies the  `Hydra.Chain.Direct` component:
   * Replaces custom transaction building in `Tx`
   * Replaces custom transaction fees calculation and balancing in `Wallet`
-  * Use a single connection to the cardano-node to submit transactions and observe on-chain changes
-* _To be discussed_: Replace low-level connection using node-to-client protocols with cardano-api functions connecting to the node on-demand
+  * Replace low-level connection establishment using cardano-api functions connecting to the node (keeping the chain sync subscription)